Back to all articles

 • Validity: 1 year, renewable

-Combined work and residence permit for non-EU nationals with a Maltese job offer.
+Combined work and residence permit for non-EU nationals employed by a Maltese company.

 • Validity: up to 2 years, renewable